LLNL/serac/src/docs/sphinx/quickstart.rst

 .. note::
    You may need to alter the compiler spec inside ``scripts/spack/configs/darwin/compilers.yaml``.
-   The checked-in version worked for on developer but often needs to be changed for installed compiler paths as well as `operating_system` to match your machine.
+   The checked-in version worked for one developer but often needs to be changed for installed compiler paths as well as `operating_system` to match your machine.